 My research explores lived experiences of substance use and the impacts of drug policy on the health and wellness of people who use drugs.
-I have written an award winning book exploring the experience of people in Ukraine who seek treatment for opioid use disorder internationally-funded methadone clinics as well as the role of those clinics in Ukraine’s geopolitical conflict and ongoing war with Russia.
+I have written an award winning book exploring the experience of people in Ukraine who seek treatment for opioid use disorder at internationally-funded methadone clinics as well as the impact of those clinics on Ukraine’s geopolitical status and the impacts of Russia’s ongoing invasion and occupation of Ukrainian regions.
 Through my ethnographic research in the United States, I was one of the first researchers to systematically document the perspectives of people who use drugs on fentanyl contamination in the U.S. drug supply, providing new evidence that fentanyl is a supply-side (not demand driven) phenomenon.
-My current research explores the impact of punitive civil and criminal responses to substance use on overdose risk and community health in the United States and the changing risk environment faced by people who use drugs during COVID-19 in the Russian Federation.
+My current research explores the impact of punitive civil and criminal responses to substance use on overdose risk and community health in the United States.

 Narkomania: Drugs, HIV, and Citizenship in Ukraine.
 Cornell University Press.
 2019/ *Winner of the AWSS Heldt Prize for best book written by a woman in any area of Slavic, Eastern European, and Eurasian studies.

 T32 Postdoctoral Fellow Department of Psychiatry and Human Behavior The Warren Alpert Medical School at Brown University 2017

 T32 Postdoctoral Fellow Division of Infectious Diseases The Warren Alpert School of Medicine at Brown University 2016